dcbaker/cython/docs/src/tutorial/strings.rst

 .. _`Wikipedia article about the UTF-16 encoding`: http://en.wikipedia.org/wiki/UTF-16/UCS-2

-The same properties apply to Cython code that gets compiled for a narrow CPython runtime environment.
+The same properties apply to Cython0 code that gets compiled for a narrow CPython runtime environment.
 In most cases, e.g. when searching for a substring, this difference can be ignored as both the text and the substring will contain the surrogates.
 So most Unicode